mahmoudmohamedramadan/Backend-Roadmap/README.md

 <a href="https://www.youtube.com/playlist?list=PLDoPjvoNmBAzH72MTPuAAaYfReraNlQgM">OOP</a>

 ### Advanced PHP:  Elzero
-Third you need to know some advanced topics in php like sanitization and XSS 👇
+Third you need to know some advanced topics in php like sanitization and `XSS` 👇

 <a href="https://youtu.be/uXpQSrx8aqw">Security & Sanitization</a>

 ### Database: Elzero
-After you become master in php you will need to know about Databases, Tables, Rows and its functions Laraver 👇
+After you become master in `PHP` you will need to know about Databases, Tables, and Rows 👇

 <a href="https://www.youtube.com/playlist?list=PLDoPjvoNmBAz6DT8SzQ1CODJTH-NIA7R9">Database</a>